Why The Ebola Response Is A Success In Goma — But Not Elsewhere In Congo

 But then, as she thinks about her husband, her thoughts drift.
 She sighs.

 "I can't stop thinking," she says.
-"I was married; I lost my husband who was the head of the family.
+"I was married; I lost my husband, who was the head of the family.
 And now I have the children."

 She beat the odds.
 She survived Ebola.
 But now, she says, she has to find a way to keep living.